mennetorelli/Plumberz/README.md

 we evaluated the executable with `+RTS -s` options, which allows to see how much time is spent in the garbage collector.
 (For more information, see [Measuring performance](https://wiki.haskell.org/Performance/GHC#Measuring_performance).)

-The results highlight that, in fact, many of the time required to run `wordcountCv2` are in fact spent by the garbage collector.
+The results highlight that some of the time required to run `wordcountCv2` is spent in the garbage collector.
 The following data tell how much time is being spent running the program itself (MUT time), and how much time spent in the garbage collector (GC time).